gbadamosi107/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/5I1A8tX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this section, we will create a ticket as an end-user.
+In this section, I will create a ticket as an end-user.
 Karen is the end-user example I will use to open a ticket.
 She reports that mobile banking is completely down.
 From the Help Topics menu, she selects "Business Critical Outage," and clicks "Create Ticket."
 </p>
 <br />